-THE PREVIOUS DAYS ARE ALL STARING TO MERGE INTO ONE
+THE PREVIOUS DAYS ARE ALL STARTING TO MERGE INTO ONE

 Participants enjoying deep spiritual experiences during Standing Zen